Combat Mission: Realism

-The 'CMx2' engine, used in Combat Mission: Strike Force and onwards, provides a much more detailed treatment of Infantry.
+The 'CMx2' engine, used in Combat Mission: Shock Force and onwards, provides a much more detailed treatment of Infantry.
 Individual soldiers are modelled, animated and tracked, along with their own individual AI within the game.
 So a platoon of 8 infantry contains 8 individual soldiers which are treated as separate entities united by a common unit AI, but with their own set of characteristics, including even their name.

 For example, the real-time Morale status of each soldier is tracked, although it is their current unit (squad, team, platoon, etc.) as a whole which will break or rally.
 Each soldier will scan, aim, fire, throw grenades, reload, cower as individuals while operating as part of their unit.
 If their platoon is ordered to move every soldier will attempt to do so but will still react to events around them, such as suppressive fire, artillery explosions, mines, etc.